qmuloadmin/rust-training/Module I - Introduction to Rust.md

 Of note, Go has a unique advantage here, in its functional patterns, to be able to easily also _commit_ automatically... however we must remember to implement `defer` in each case.
 Rust can't easily replicate this behavior, but we gain other advantages (the ability to define `defer` like behavior in a *type* that can be passed around).

 In this sense, `Drop` is very similar to a deconstructor in OO languages.
+However, note that in most langauges with a deconstructor, you could not use a deconstructor to commit or rollback the transaction because the deconstructor is called when its garbage collected -- and that is not a definitive moment.
+Rust's drop is called _immediately_ when the object is about to be dropped from scope and removed from memory.

 So, how would we go about using our new type?
 Here's an example use case.
 <?btxt+rust mode='append' ?>